What is a dismissal without prejudice?

 How do criminal defense lawyers get charges dismissed?

-Although there is no definitive answer explaining how criminal defense lawyers get charges dismissed with or without prejudice, there are some common approaches, including the following:
+Although there is no definitive answer explaining how criminal defense lawyers get a dismissal with or without prejudice, there are some common approaches, including the following:

 - Challenging the Evidence